• Skip to main content

 • Veggie toppings – I used red onion, yellow bell peppers, and the stem of the mushroom as topping.
 Feel free to use any vegetables of your choice.
 Cherry tomatoes, sweet corn kernels, broccoli florets, and even zucchini slices can be used.

-• Cheese – I use mozzarella cheese, which is great when it melts and gives the stringy cheese pull that everyone enjoys in a pizza.
-Always buy cheese block and great it when needed.
+• Cheese – Always buy cheese block and great it when needed.
 Pre-grated cheese from the store has potato starch as fillers that help prevent cheese from clogging to each other and cheese with addictive does not melt well.
-Avoid using watery cheese topping like fresh mozzarella or burrata cheese, this will make mushrooms very soggy.
+Avoid using watery cheese toppings like fresh mozzarella or burrata cheese, this will make mushrooms very soggy.
 You can use goat cheese, gruyere cheese, or creamy gouda cheese.

 • Seasonings – pizza is best enjoyed with a generous amount of seasoning on top.
-I use Italian seasoning, red pepper flakes and a few pieces of fresh basil leaves for taste and flavor.
+I used Italian seasoning, red pepper flakes, and a few fresh basil leaves for taste and flavor.

 Preheat oven to 350F.